 Creating or updating a SaaS company's brand identity may be the most challenging task a design team can take on.
 Yet, since software delivery moved to the cloud, many of us in the design community spend most of our time creating or refining brand systems.
 Often for applications that do everything from the mundane, like reminding you to feed your dog, to the highly specialized, like nurturing customers through the sales funnel.

 One of the difficulties of creating a brand system for any application is how to depict the product in a way a potential customer can immediately understand.
-Very often, a SaaS product does something the consumer didn't know could be done, like remote work tools or collaborative work management (CWM), or provide unique software for a service company.
+Very often, a SaaS product does something the consumer didn't know could be done, like remote work tools, collaborative work management (CWM), or provide unique software for a service company.

 Even if you know what CWM is, what's the shared visual language a designer can use to convey the product's usefulness?
 While a car manufacturer or clothing retailer can fall back on a universally understood visual and verbal lexicon, portraying a SaaS product in a concise and compelling way requires a designer to spin up a visual system that their audience will be able to comprehend.
 Beyond the act of conveying meaning and value, how does a designer make the brand enticing on a visual and emotional level?
 What kind of feeling or mood should its visual identity generate?
 What color best expresses collaboration?